TMRCI-DEV1/RFID-Concentrators/README.md

 # RFID-Concentrators
 Arduino sketches (with or without an Ethernet Shield) for RFID hardware combinations using the MERG Concentrator JMRI connection type.
-Ethernet Shield enabled sketches are suffixed with "_ETH".
+Ethernet or MQTT enabled sketches are named with "_ETH" or "_MQTT".

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]